 So what can you do about it?
 You don’t need to quit your job or sell your car.
 You just need to sneak some extra movement time into your day.

-1. Move it.
-Get up and stretch at your desk once every hour.
+Start by getting up and stretching at your desk once every hour.
 Just a few minutes will get your blood moving and stretch out those tight muscles.

-2. Change habits.
-Park as far as you can from your building, take the stairs to your office, add a quick walk to your lunchtime routine, and try to stand while you are on the phone (pace if you can).
+One easy way to start is by changing up your work habits.
+You can park as far as you can from your building, take the stairs to your office, add a quick walk to your lunchtime routine, and try to stand while you are on the phone (pace if you can).
 Every once in a while, go to a coworker’s office to ask a question rather than sending an email.

-4. Recharge.
 Are you often worn-out by mid-afternoon?
 Get up and take a 15-minute walk.
-You will lose a few minutes of work time, but the boost of energy will help you accomplish more than you would have when you were tired.
+Sure, you will lose a few minutes of work time, but the boost of energy will help you accomplish more than you would have when you were tired.

-5. Multi-task.
 Let’s face it, after a long day at the office, driving the kids to practice and making sure everyone is fed, you deserve to plop in front of the TV and catch up on your favorite show.
 Why not try to add in some light exercise?
 You can walk on the treadmill, peddle on the stationary bike or just do some sit ups and arm curls.
-You might be surprised at how fast the time goes by.
+In fact, you might be surprised at how fast the time goes by.

 Our lifestyles have changed.
-Phones and computers have made it possible to do our banking, order our groceries and socialize all from the comforts of our couch.
+Phones and computers have made it possible to do almost anything from the comforts of our couch.
 While we can all appreciate these advances in technology, it’s important to remember that our bodies were meant to move.
 Do what you can to stay active throughout the day and lower your risk of developing chronic diseases.